peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 The nonlinear global operator stream makes each source embedding depend on the whole boundary before it is used by later field and query layers.
-Increasing `scalar_rank`, `vector_rank`, heads, channel multiplicities, or depth increases capacity while retaining linear complexity in \(N\), but none of these choices turns the model into an exact boundary-integral solver.
+Increasing `scalar_rank`, `vector_rank`, heads, channel multiplicities, or depth increases source-side, radial, and multiplicity capacity while retaining linear complexity in \(N\).
+It does not add higher physical irreducible representations to the boundary-only scalar decoder, nor turn the model into an exact boundary-integral solver.

 Heads and separable ranks are capacity parameters, not physical length scales or additional invariance assumptions.